yathomasi/workhome-restify/README.md

 # workhome-restify (backend api)
-Note taking app using nodejs, restify with authenticaion.
+Note taking app using nodejs, restify & mysql with authentication and authorizaion using jsonwebtoken.

 ## Stack